Glossary of Dental Clinical and Administrative Terms

 dentition: The teeth in the dental arch.

-adolescent dentition–In orthodontic coding, refers to the stage of permanent dentition prior to cessation of growth.
+adolescent dentition– Refers to the stage of permanent dentition prior to cessation of skeletal growth.

-deciduous dentition–Refers to the deciduous or primary teeth in the dental arch.
+primary deciduous (dentition)–Refers to the deciduous or primary teeth in the dental arch.

 permanent dentition (adult dentition) – Refers to the permanent teeth in the dental arch.